ddamato/mise-en-mode/src/pages/script.md

 [SLIDE](coat)
 - Here we can see the coat of arms for the United Kingdom in 1816, with a smaller one inside and then an even smaller one inside of that.
 In the case of user experience design, we can use an example from earlier.
 [SLIDE](enhancement)
 - Both of these pages are functionally identical, however the experience on the left is what I'll call expressively enhanced with mise en mode.
-In this idea, an experience is designed as a nested collection of modes, each with a specific purpose for being there by design.
+In this idea, an experience is created as a nested collection of modes, each with a specific purpose for being there by design.
 Each mode provides new values to existing tokens for a shared purpose.
-This means that some semantics are moved from the tokens, to these new rectangular boundaries of the interface.
-Tokens are now often simplified to naming elements and properties.
 - So if we think about an experience in this way, as rectangular boundaries that provide new values to existing tokens, it unlocks a creative freedom of expression that designers have been asking for.
 They can now round those corners, flourish that typography and purple those gradients using mise en mode.
 [SLIDE](purple)
-- Meanwhile the patterns and best practices we advocate as design system maintainers are the re-enforced scaffold supporting these freedoms.
+- Meanwhile the patterns and best practices we advocate as design system maintainers are the re-enforced scaffolding to support these freedoms.
 - Taking this a step further, and maybe too far for some but [SLIDE](critical)
 - Perhaps there is no critical button, only a button that exists within a critical mode.
-- Alright, I'm confident the system you maintain has a critical button and its used for when the user is about to do something destructive.
+- Alright, I'm confident the system you maintain has a critical button for when the user is about to do something destructive.
 [SLIDE](modal)
 - Here's an example of one from Atlassian's design system and we can clearly see the critical button.
 But I'd argue that the entire modal is meant to display as wholly critical.
 The icon, content, and buttons are meant to convey the expression of danger.
 So why not consider this a new mode?
 [SLIDE](github)